Solano County Library Foundation: Enriching Lives Through Literacy

 Redwood-Banyan & Vallejo Business Services

-“Solano County’s seven cities contain such diverse cultures”, says Ravi.
-“Plus the wide range of non-profits wanting to make a difference inspires one to contribute.”
-He admires the work of such visionary leaders as Jimmy Carter, Nelson Mandela and Mother Teresa.
-Supporting community gardens is just one of Ravi’s passions and he can often be found jogging on Vallejo’s waterfront, joining multi-cultural chants and hanging out with his grandkids.
+“Solano County’s seven cities have rich, diverse cultures”, says Ravi.
+“Plus the wide range of nonprofits wanting to make a difference inspires one to contribute.”
+He admires the work of such visionary global leaders as Jimmy Carter, Nelson Mandela and Mother Teresa.
+Supporting community gardens is just one of Ravi’s passions and he can often be found jogging on Vallejo’s waterfront, joining multi-cultural meditative chants and hanging out with his many grandnephews and grandnieces.

 Author, Partner – DGMS & Co.